microsoft/typespec/packages/samples/grpc-kiosk-example/README.md

 op GetKiosk(@path id: int32): Kiosk | RpcStatus;
 ```

-the downside with this approach is that it's not as convient to add documentation inside the parameter.
+the downside with this approach is that it's not as convenient to add documentation inside the parameter.
 Could we perhaps add a new decorator @parameter_doc("id","This is a unique identified") that we add to the `op` ?